Running Your App

 LoadModule vhost_alias_module modules/mod_vhost_alias.so

-Add a host alias in your “hosts” file, typically /etc/hosts on unix-type platforms, or c:/Windows/System32/drivers/etc/hosts on Windows.
-Add a line to the file.
-This could be “myproject.local” or “myproject.test”, for instance:
+Add a host alias in your “hosts” file, typically /etc/hosts on unix-type platforms, or c:WindowsSystem32driversetchosts on Windows.

 127.0.0.1 myproject.local